The Mathematical Sciences faculty are involved in a broad range of research in the areas of pure and applied math, statistics, and education.

 Fluid mechanics research at Montclair involves theoretical and experimental modeling of fluid flow and stability in different geometries.
 Our Complex Fluids Lab houses a flow tank and other equipment to study fluid structure interaction, sedimentation, and viscoelastic flows.
 Several faculty also study magnetic fluids, ferrofluids, and their applications.
 Other research involves nematic liquid crystals, cracks/fracturing, and combustion.

-Geophysics research at MSU focuses on seismic imaging techniques via inverse scattering algorithms.
+Geophysics research at Montclair State focuses on seismic imaging techniques via inverse scattering algorithms.
 This involves the development of mathematical tools that can better infer the structure of the Earth’s interior or the location of hydrocarbons from observed seismic data.

 Our work in mathematical biology applies tools of complex systems to the study of infections, disease transmission, ecology, population dynamics, and swarm behavior.
 In conjunction with Montclair’s Center for Quantitative Obesity Research, our faculty also apply mathematical models to problems related to nutrition, weight loss, and health.